vicramon/ember-tutorial/chapters/routing-in-ember.md

 ## See Your Routes

 I recommend playing around with the router in your hello world app.
 It's located in `app/assets/javascripts/router.js.coffee`.
 Once you've added routes you can refresh your page and look at the Ember inspector to see what routes Ember has generated.
-The Ember Inspector will also show you what Route, Controller, View, and Template that route will look for.
-This is extremely useful for understanding routes.
+The Ember Inspector will also show you which Route, Controller, View, and Template that route will look for.
+This is extremely useful for making sure your object names match up.

 ## Conclusion

 If you're interested in learning more about routes I recommend [the Ember docs](http://emberjs.com/guides/routing/) section on routing.
-There are also two tables in the [Defining your Routes](http://emberjs.com/guides/routing/defining-your-routes/#toc_resources) guide that I think really illuminate how you can use `route` and `resource` to create you your ideal routes.
+There are also two tables in the [Defining your Routes](http://emberjs.com/guides/routing/defining-your-routes/#toc_resources) guide that really illuminate how you can use `route` and `resource` to create you your ideal routes.

 In the next chapter we'll go over what the route actually does when you hit it.